-When the change reported is Then proof includes Customer has become a naturalized citizen A copy of the customer's naturalization certificate Electronic record of U.S. citizenship from the federal hub.
-Change in customer's noncitizen status USCIS document showing the noncitizen status and SAVE verification.
+When the change reported is Then proof includes A copy of the customer's naturalization certificate Electronic record of U.S. citizenship from the federal hub.
+USCIS document showing the noncitizen status and SAVE verification.

 End of the 5-year waiting period for a Lawful Permanent Resident, Parolee or Battered Noncitizen The entry date in a qualified status is listed on the proof of qualified status provided at application.
 No further proof is needed.
 NOTE Full AHCCCS coverage starts on the first of the month in which the 5-year waiting period ends.